mnbuhl/HttpMessenger/README.md

 dotnet add package HttpMessenger
 ```

-Or simply use the NuGet Gallery.
+Or simply get it from the [NuGet Gallery](https://www.nuget.org/packages/HttpMessenger/).

 ### Add the service to your app
 Configure your HttpClient in the dependency injection container like you normally would.